-- Where the perpetrator has committed previous offences there is a repeated course of unlawful conduct or previous civil action.
+- Where the criminal has committed previous offences there is a repeated course of illegal conduct or previous civil action.

-- Cases involving theft, misuse or unlawful destruction of HMRC documents.
+- Cases involving theft, misuse or unlawful damage to HMRC documents.

-- Where there is evidence of an assault on, threats to, or the impersonation of HMRC officials.
+- Where there is a proof of an assault on, threats to, or the impersonation of HMRC staff.

 - Where there is a link to suspected wider criminality, whether domestic or international, involving offences, not under the administration of HMRC.

-When considering whether a case should be investigated under the CDF procedures or is the subject of a criminal investigation, one factor to be considered is whether the taxpayer has made a complete and unprompted disclosure of the offences committed.
+When considering whether a case should be probed under the CDF procedures or is the subject of a criminal investigation, one factor to be measured is whether the taxpayer has made a complete and unprompted disclosure of the offences committed.